Trishmcc/Project-2021/README.md

 * Create a Scatter Plot

-I imported Seaborn to produce neater looking graphs [28]
+I imported Seaborn to produce neater looking graphs [28] Conclusions can be reached using Pairplot as it allows you to compare and observe the data.[29]

 A scatter plot is a graph that displays plotted points which identify a relationship between two variables[24]